-Jason van Bruggen is a self-taught photographer and film-maker based in Canada.
+Jason van Bruggen is a film Director and Photographer based in Canada, with global artistic representation.
+His time is balanced between commercial projects, awareness campaigns and long term photographic art projects and exhibitions.
 Known for a visually arresting treatment of landscapes, and the ability to elicit emotion and range from actors and real people, his work is full of beauty, found light, substance and a clear appreciation for the natural world.
-His immersive storytelling expresses a profound interest in the culture and geography of his native Canada and an ambition to share the authentic and truthful stories of everyday heros the world over.
+His immersive storytelling expresses a profound interest in the cultural truths of our time and the geography of wild spaces.
+Jason’s advertising work possesses unexpected authenticity, and shares truthful stories of everyday heroes the world over.

 His photographic art is focused on depicting environmental tensions, including those in the Far North, in a manner that is simultaneously authentic and narrative.
 Jason seeks to build new interpretations of the areas that have traditionally been the territory of clichéd notions of exploration, adventure or tragedy.
 Favouring travel that brings him in direct contact with the frontier and those who inhabit it, his images capture the vulnerability of the ecosystems and the people who live within them, illuminating a tension between the strength and fragility of the planet.